Why is learning vocabulary so important and what does it take? Well....it takes quite a bit.

-Vocabulary is incredibly important for speech and language development.
+Vocabulary is incredibly important for all areas of development.
 It affects our reading, writing, speaking, and listening abilities.

 However, just knowing a simple word definition doesn't truly represent complete knowledge of a vocabulary word.
 Let's find out what it takes!

 A fancy schmancy term for all the words we know is lexicon.
 Thus, a person's lexicon is all the words he or she knows and can say.

 So, if a child knows a word and uses it and is part of his/her lexicon, then we can add it to his/her "vocabulary count?"
 Nope!

 For example, let’s take the word “brilliant”.
 A child may hear it once in a sentence, "the man is brilliant."
 The child remembers the word "brilliant."
 Now, it appears that he/she “knows” it.
 The next time he sees a man he may say “that man is brilliant.”
 However, he said this sentence just because he saw a man, not necessarily because the man was smart.
 The child has the word in his vocabulary or lexicon but he is missing the complete definition.

 The child seems like he knows the word "brilliant" but he doesn't have complete word knowledge.

 Children with language disorders tend to have incomplete word knowledge.

 Semantics or word knowledge is the ability to take a word from our lexicon and be able to relate it to other concepts (compare/contrast), categorize, etc...

 When considering learning vocabulary or teaching vocabulary to your child, this is where you should focus your energy.
 Simply knowing a word doesn't do a child much good if their semantic knowledge is incomplete.